Loading…

 Glue wood to metal with Adiglue

 It is also possible to glue wood to metal using our Adiglue.
-Although Adiglue is less brittle than super glues, it is still not as flexible or strong as Adiseal adhesive & sealant.
+Although Adiglue is less brittle than super glues, it is still not as flexible or strong as Adiseal adhesive sealant.

 Stick metal to wood with Adiseal Hi-Grab

 The Adiseal Hi-Grab instant grab adhesive will also stick metal to wood.
-It has a higher initial grab than Adiseal adhesive & sealant.
+It has a higher initial grab than Adiseal adhesive and sealant.
 We however recommend the Adiseal adhesive & sealant when attaching metal to wood.
 The reason for this is because the Hi-Grab product is a very thick product.
 To push together the 2 items that need sticking together requires a lot bigger force if a thick product like Adiseal Hi-Grab adhesive is between the items.
 Due to its thick formulation, Adiseal Hi-Grab adhesive also requires a good quality sealant gun (caulking gun) to get the product out of the tube.

 Glue or adhesive vs mechanical fixings